 Princess Anne, Princess RoyalBorn: 15 August 1950 Consort: Mark Phillips (1973—1992); Sir Timothy Laurence (1992—present)

 Currently on her second marriage, Anne was the tabloid target for her antics before Diana was on the scene.
 Since then, "Princess Sourpuss" has mellowed considerably and has become a rather popular royal due to her constant presence waving the flag for the family.
-Still has a face like a horse.
-Speaking of horses, she used to be a rather good show rider and competed in the Olympics in 1976.
+She used to be a rather good show rider and competed in the Olympics in 1976.
 Zara Phillips is now filling her shoes in this respect and won Olympic silver in 2012.
 She was almost kidnapped and killed when a man forced himself into her car and said he was going to hold her hostage (saying "I want you to come with me for a day or two, because I want two million.
 Will you get out of the car?").
 Her response to this was to scathingly reply "Not bloody likely - and I haven't got two million."
 Contrary to popular opinion, she did not punch her attacker in the face, reasoning that "I nearly lost my temper with him, but I knew that if I did, I should hit him and he would shoot me."
 She was born 3rd in line for the throne, behind her mother and her elder brother.
-Her mother succeeding George VI two years later saw her position rise to second, which would prove her zenith; she is presently 11th in line, behind all of her brothers and their descendants.
+Her mother succeeding George VI two years later saw her position rise to second, which would prove her zenith; she is presently 12th in line, behind all of her brothers and their descendants.
 Though she was eligible for the title of Princess Royal (customarily granted to the eldest daughter of the Sovereign) from 1965 (upon the death of her great-aunt, Princess Mary, as the title is held for life), it was not granted to her until 1987.

 Prince Andrew, Duke of York